 One of the most anticipated devices of 2018, the Xiaomi Redmi Note 5 has finally been launched in Nepal.
 Mi Nepal (Vatsal Impex Pvt.
 Ltd.) released the first teaser of the device on 15th of May and after 5 days of the first tease, they have officially launched the device.

 In 2017, many Android flagships featured a taller screen with near bezel-less display as their headlining feature.
 Naturally, we started seeing this trend trickle down to the mid-range and entry-level segments.
-Xiaomi has been a favourite in the budget space and now it’s joining the party!
+Xiaomi has been a favorite in the budget space and now it’s joining the party!
 The new Redmi Note 5 AI has big shoes to fill from what we’ve seen with the Redmi Note 4.

 The Xiaomi Redmi Note 5 AI is one of the affordable Redmi series to feature an 18:9 display.
 There’s a decent-sized bezel around the display, but the curved corners make up for a larger size.
 From the front, the Redmi Note 5 AI looks just like the Redmi 5 Plus, but at the back, there’s a vertical dual-camera setup with a noticeable camera bump.
 There aren’t any capacitive buttons, this time around, as Xiaomi has gone with on-screen navigation buttons.